 If you're serious about reaching your financial goals, learn from other people who have gotten to where you want to be.
 Rich people aren't afraid to let go of some of their money and put it to work.

 Start investing so your savings will do more than build up cobwebs.
-For MoneyWise readers, Wealthsimple will manage up to $10,000 free for one year.
+As a MoneyWise reader, get $10,000 managed for free for one year when you sign up for your first Wealthsimple account.
+Sign up now to take advantage of this special offer.

 8. You think long hours is all it takes